-5.2.
-The Corporate Governance Group will oversee this action plan over the coming year and report on progress to the Audit Committee.
-All actions are assigned to a named officer as part of their 2014-15 work plans.
-Furthermore, the Corporate Governance Group will issue an updated Code of Corporate Governance with action plan to ensure that governance issues are promoted, addressed and monitored in a co-ordinated manner throughout the next financial year.
+5.3 The Corporate Governance Group will oversee this action plan over the coming year and report on progress to the Audit and Standards Committee.
+The Group will ensure that governance issues are promoted, addressed and monitored in a co-ordinated manner throughout the next financial year.

 We, the undersigned, are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness.
 The Council's Governance Group will monitor their implementation and operation throughout the year and report progress as part of our next annual review.

+Signed: Date:

+(Leader of the Council)

-Signed:
+Signed: Date:

+(Chief Executive)